Rainier-MSFT/Entra_ZTNA_Lab/Base-config_3-vm/README.md

 + A DNS label prefix for the URLs of the public IP addresses of your virtual machines.
 These URLs are generated for each virtual machine in your deployment in the format _\<DNS label prefix\>\<VM hostname\>.\<region\>.cloudapp.azure.com_.
 Enter this label in the __Dns Label Prefix__ field after clicking the __Deploy to Azure__ button or for the value of the __dnsLabelPrefix__ variable in the template parameters file.

-## Solution overview and deployed resources
+## Solution overview

-The following resources are deployed as part of the solution:
+The following ARM resources are deployed as part of the solution:

 + **ADDC VM**: Windows Server 2016, 2019, or 2022 VM configured as a domain controller and DNS with static private IP address
 + **App Server VM**: Windows Server 2016, 2019, or 2022 VM joined to the domain.
 IIS 10 and .NET 4.5 are installed, and the directory C:\Files containing the file example.txt is shared as "\\APP1\Files" with full control for the User1 domain account.